NERC CIP Compliance

 The Tofino Industrial Security Solution can help your organization reach NERC CIP compliance by creating electronic security perimeters around any critical cyber-asset by preventing any unauthorized access.
 The Tofino Security Appliance (SA) can be installed anywhere in the SCADA network, inside or outside and requires no downtime for installation.
 Once in place, Tofino SAs are easily configured to control communication between network zones.

 The Firewall Loadable Security Module helps define perimeter defense by managing exactly what network traffic can pass though the electronic security perimeter (ESP) or between internal zones.
+In addition, the Firewall LSM augments the perimeter defense by providing simultaneous event logging to a remote syslog server and local nonvolatile memory for later download via network or USB storage device.

 To Learn More About NERC CIP